Lammy rebukes Netanyahu’s ‘unacceptable’ opposition to Palestinian state

 Labour’s shadow foreign secretary has backed the US push for a two-state solution.

+Meanwhile, London Mayor Sadiq Khan branded the Israeli prime minister “the roadblock to peace”.

-Labour’s shadow foreign secretary said the Israeli prime minister’s position would mean “occupation and siege continues” in Gaza, where the Palestinian death toll is approaching 25,000, according to local health authorities.
+Mr Lammy said Mr Netanyahu’s position would mean “occupation and siege continues” in Gaza, where the Palestinian death toll is approaching 25,000, according to local health authorities.

 “We want to work with international partners to achieve that.
 And there are a number of countries in the developed world saying that they believe the time has come as well, but obviously you’re doing that in conjunction with that two-state solution that is required.